 2. If we move away from the Gospel we are no longer reconciled to Christ.

-3. That is is POSSIBLE to “move away” from the Gospel (which also implies that we were once close to the Gospel/saved).
+3. That it is, in fact, POSSIBLE to “move away” from the Gospel (which also implies that we were once close to the Gospel/saved).

 4. All of this implies free will.
 How?
 Because if we didn’t have free will, there would be no need to give a command or encouragement to do something.